SharePoint/sp-dev-docs/docs/schema/contenttype-element-contenttype.md

 </tr>
 <tr class="odd">
 <td align="left"><p>**Sealed**</p></td>
-<td align="left"><p>Optional **Boolean</span>. **TRUE** to prevent changes to this content type.
+<td align="left"><p>Optional **Boolean**. **TRUE** to prevent changes to this content type.
 You cannot change the value of this attribute through the user interface, but you can change it in code if you have sufficient rights.
 You must have site collection administrator rights to unseal a content type.</p>
 <p>If you do not include this attribute, SharePoint Foundation treats the content type as if the attribute was set to **FALSE**.</p></td>
 </tr>
 <tr class="even">